Cascading Beauty: Mastering the Art of Waterfall Photography

 • The golden hours of early morning or late afternoon are the best times to shoot waterfalls, as the sun's angle will create beautiful, soft light.

-• If you're shooting in the middle of the day, try to find a spot with dappled shade to create interesting patterns of light and shadow.
+• If you're shooting in the middle of the day, try to find a spot with dappled shade.

 • You can also use a polarizing filter to reduce glare and enhance the colors in your photos.